rohansangodkar/PythonScripts/README.md

 This script creates a standard folder structure & zips it.
 The zipped file is a pre-requisite for the further package creation process.
 This script takes numerous inputs from the user such as various local IBM Synergy paths, PR# (change numbers), destination folder etc.

+### Leave_tracker_tool.py

+This script was created for the in-house PMO team to generate a report for resources with leaves.

+### Final_invoicing_Tool.py

+This script was created for the in-house PMO team to generate an invoicing report.

 ## Usage

 Feel free to explore and utilize these scripts according to your requirements.
 Each script is self-contained and can be run independently.
 Before running the scripts, please make sure you have the necessary dependencies installed.